Sabarmati Riverfront: Parks and gardens

 The 0.9 ha amusement park is also proposed near Dadhichi bridge.
 The 1.4 ha Peace Garden at Khanpur is proposed as a park as well as location for concerts and outdoor performances.

 Markets

 Several markets, vending areas, business and event grounds are planned.
-Ravivari or Gujari Bazar, the informal Sunday Market held under Ellis Bridge is moved to the new location near Gaekwad Haveli.
-The open air market has function arrangement of zones and 1641 platforms for vendors.
+Ravivari or Gujari Bazar, the informal Sunday Market held under Ellis Bridge is relocated to the new location near Gaekwad Haveli.
+The open air market has a functional arrangement of zones and 1641 platforms for vendors.
 It was opened to the public in February 2014.
 The 5.7 ha Exhibition Centre, a trade-fair facility, is proposed on the eastern bank of the river.
-The 0.5 ha plaza at Vallabhsadan is also proposed as a market along upper promenade.
+The 0.5 ha plaza at Vallabh Sadan is also proposed as a market along the upper promenade.

 Sports complexes

 Three sports complexes are proposed; at Paldi (7.1 ha) for city-level sports, at Pirana (4.2 ha) for informal sports and at Shahpur (2.3 ha).
+The Paldi and Shahpur sports complexes were opened in September 2023.
+The venue has hosted sporting and cultural events since its opening.
+The sports complex was allowed to be used by the athletes of National Games in 2022, but was not offered to public due to a controversy in allotment to the Ahmedabad Tennis Association.
+The aquatic events under the 2022 National Games, originally planned to be held at the Sabarmati Riverfront, had to be shifted to IIT Gandhinagar due to poor water quality of Sabarmati river.